Foreign direct investment in Romania

 Foreign direct investment (FDI) in Romania has increased dramatically.
-In 2006 net foreign direct investment was inbound US$12 billion (EUR 9.1 billion).
+As of 2022, Romania's foreign direct investment (FDI) stock reached nearly €108 billion, marking its highest value to date.
 Cheap and skilled labor force, low taxes, a 16% flat tax for corporations and individuals, no dividend taxes, liberal labor code and a favorable geographical location are Romania's main advantages for foreign investors.
 FDI has grown by 600% since 2000 to around $13.6 billion or $2,540 per capita by the end of 2004.
 In October 2005 new investment stimuli introduced – more favorable conditions to IT and research centers, especially to be located in the east part of the country (where is more unemployment), to bring more added value and not to be logistically demanding.

 Introduction

 Origin of direct foreign investment 1996-2005 – the Netherlands 24.3%; Germany 19.4%, Austria 14.1%; Italy 7.5%, United States (8th largest investor) 4.0%.
 Top investors from countries, by companies: Erste Bank (Austria), OMV (Austria), Gaz de France (France), Orange (France), Vodafone (United Kingdom), Ford (United States), MOL (Hungary), Enel (Italy), E.ON (Germany), Nokia (Finland) ...
 General Motors considers Romania for plant.